mrbennettar/GettingCleaningData/README.md

 When run in R, the script will download a data set from the web and tidy it up.
 The resulting tidy data set is a data frame called 'tidycast'.
 This data frame reports the average values of many recorded physical parameters acquired during testing of multiple subjects doing six diferent types of activities.

 The file called 'CodeBook.md' provides rationale for the steps taken to tidy up the data set.
-Included therein are explanations of specific portions of the 'run_analysis.R' code as well as variable descriptions.
+Included therein are explanations of specific portions of the 'run_analysis.R' code as well as generic variable descriptions.